Uasin Gishu County: Uasin Gishu Sub-counties

-Uasin Gishu is divided into six sub-counties namely: Turbo - with a Total of six wards; Kesses - With a Total of four wards; Moiben - With a Total of Five wards; Kapseret - with a total of five wards; Ainabkoi and Soy - With a Total of Seven wards.
+Uasin Gishu is divided into six sub-counties namely: Turbo - with a Total of six wards; Kesses - With a Total of four wards; Moiben - With a Total of Five wards; Kapseret - with a total of five wards; Ainabkoi -with a total of three wards; and Soy - With a Total of Seven wards.
 The sub-counties boundaries also correspond with the electoral constituencies in the counties.

 Each Sub County has an administrative office in charge of it from the county Government.
 Wards administrators are in charge of wards and Sub County administrators admin the sub Counties.

 Economy

+Uasin Gishu is the 8th Largest Economy in Kenya with a GDP of $6.8B at PPP and $2.5B at Nominal.

+It is the 11th richest County in Africa with a GDP per Capita of $2,050.

 Agriculture

-Uasin Gishu along with neighboring Trans-Nzoia, are considered Kenya's breadbasket due to their large-scale maize and wheat farms which produce the bulk of the country's total harvest.
+Uasin Gishu along with neighbouring Trans-Nzoia, are considered Kenya's breadbasket due to their large-scale maize and wheat farms which produce the bulk of the country's total harvest.

 The National Cereals Board has a cereal storage depot located at Moi's Bridge town located in the north of the county, which consists of eight large silos with a capacity of approximately 5 million tonnes of grain.
 It is one of the largest in the country and plays a significant role in Kenya's food security.

-The county also produces sizable quantities of milk and horticultural produce.
-A wide variety of crops and animals are produced in smaller quantities.
+The county also produces sizable quantities of milk and horticultural produce, with a wide variety of crops and animals produced in smaller quantities.